-1.2.3.3 Data acquisition
+1.2.3.3 Data hacquisition

-A key parameter in drone-based image acquisition is the overlap between images.
+A key parameter in drone-based image acquisition is the overlap between images (Figure 1.11).
 This is categorized as front overlap (FO), which refers to the overlap between consecutive images along the same flight path, and side overlap (SO), which pertains to the overlap between images from adjacent flight paths.
 Ensuring sufficient overlap is essential for accurate reconstruction of orthomosaics through photogrammetric processes.
 Typically, 80% front overlap and 70% side overlap are considered optimal to achieve reliable results.
 The mathematical definitions of FO and SO are as follows: